Here is my full review of the Redmi Note 10 Pro after using it for over 2 months.

 Right now, everything or most of the things on this phone are very good.
 But honestly, I can’t say whether or things will remain the same in the future.

-Redmi has a very bad reputation and track record of ruining very good phones with software updates, few months or years down the line.
+Redmi has a very bad reputation and track record of ruining very good phones with software updates, a few months or years down the line.

 Take any of their phones Redmi Note 5 Pro, Note 6 Pro, Note 7 Pro, or even the Note 8 Pro, these were very good phones at the time, but Redmi has ruined them with software updates over time.

 I just hope the same thing doesn’t happen to this phone.
 What I like to do is, for the first 6 months after getting the phone, I install all the software updates as and when they come.
 But after that, I don’t install new updates right away.

 I wait for a few weeks to install them.

-At that time, other people who install them made it clear online that whether or not we should update them.
+At that time, other people who install them made it clear online whether or not we should update them.
 I suggest you do the same.

 One of the reasons that you are considering this phone might be its cameras.
 The cameras on this phone are very good.